 When determining whether or not to supplement, consult with a physician.
 Be prepared to analyze your current diet, calculating how many fruits and vegetables you consume on average each day.
 It’s also important to assess the need for certain supplements based on age, gender, pregnancy, family history of disease, and other relevant factors.

-While supplements can be convenient, it’s better to get nutrition from food, Mossige said.
-“If you eat a balanced diet, you probably don’t need to take vitamins,” she said.
 Since most people don’t eat an ideally balanced diet each day, supplements such as multivitamins, Vitamin C, and zinc, which are often used by hospitals to fight infection, can be helpful.

 Also, multivitamins may be recommended for senior citizens who don’t eat as much and may have problems absorbing nutrients as efficiently, Mossige said.
 Other supplements to consider include calcium if you don’t consume enough dairy, if you’re pregnant or nursing, or eat as a strict vegetarian or vegan.